intel/kubevirt-gfx-sriov/docs/ats/configure-host.md

 Step 2: Setup dGPU Drivers

 Next, you will need to setup the drivers for your ATS dGPU.
-You can follow the instructions provided in the official dGPU installation guide for Ubuntu, which can be found at the following link: https://dgpu-docs.intel.com/installation-guides/ubuntu/ubuntu-jammy-dc.html
+You can follow the instructions provided in the official dGPU installation guide for Ubuntu, which can be found at the following [link](https://dgpu-docs.intel.com/installation-guides/ubuntu/ubuntu-jammy-dc.html)

 Step 3: Install libvirt Tools